CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/demo/demo-cluster.md

 Follow the instructions provided in the following link to create a managed identity.
 This is the recommended practice versus using an application ID.

 <a href="https://docs.microsoft.com/en-us/azure/cyclecloud/how-to/managed-identities?view=cyclecloud-8">Set up and use Managed Identities</a>

-### Follow the instructions in the link below to increase your vCPU quota before attempting to run large-scale workloads.

-<a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quotas">Azure VM Quotas</a>

 ### Request access to virtual machines that are not available by default.